December 1, 2020

-The software enables professionals with a solution that is available via a cloud-based eLearning platform that includes interactive templates, a built-in social community, and a modular page builder.
+The LMS platform enables professionals with a solution that is available via a cloud-based eLearning platform that includes interactive templates, a built-in social community, and a modular page builder.
 There’s no need to maintain a separate website since the informational pages can be edited and enhanced quickly.
 A branding and theme editor also makes it possible to customize the style, logo, and theme from within LearnWorlds.
 While the comprehensive plans are a bit pricey, the website builder is a nice feature.
 Organization falls a bit short with LearnWorlds, as course folders within the platform cannot be categorized.
-And while the software includes some built-in features like elements of social learning, for the price you pay, LearnWorlds could include better tools to help drive cultivate better courses for your teams.
+And while the software includes some built-in features like elements of social learning and blended learning, for the price you pay, LearnWorlds could include better tools to help drive cultivate better courses for your teams.

 As such, this online course software tool is excellent for entrepreneurs who may have minimal knowledge hosting, creating, or managing web pages.
 While easy to use, there are minimal integrations, meaning you must be willing to use Teachable as a standalone platform.
 And while Teachable offers a free trial, you will need to upgrade to a paid plan to gain full access; the more you pay, the more features you have access to.

 Like Teachable, Thinkifc enables users to create, market, and sell online courses.
-With customizable domains and brandable sites, you can create multimedia courses that are enhanced with PDF and voice-over slide presentations.
+With customizable domains and brandable sites, you can create courses that are enhanced with PDF and voice-over slide presentations.

-This full-featured online platform enables users to sell online courses, memberships, and digital products.
+This full-featured online course platform enables users to sell online courses, memberships, and digital products.
 The drag-and-drop functionality paired with customizable options creates a no-frills online course software experience.

 There are also online course options that can be added to users’ profiles.
-The platform allows for a wide variety of file uploads and members are supported with a step by step guide to creating a professional-looking design.
+The digital learning platform allows for a wide variety of file uploads and members are supported with a step by step guide to creating a professional-looking design.
 With different plans, users can pick the plan that best suits their needs.
 Noted to be fair and affordable, Podia does lack design flexibility.
 This combined with the lack of critical features makes this course software stuck at the #5 spot.

 The platform also offers a blogging capability, product creation, and a community feature, making it a great resource for teachers to support their students.
 Different plans provide a variety of streaming capabilities and customizable options, but there is a lack of flexibility and an inability to create certificates with Kajabi.